DevVoxel/OGRandomizr/README.md

 # OGRandomizr
-A randomization website I built in 2012 to help me and my brother decide on a movie to watch.
+A randomization website I built in 2012 to help me and my brothers decide on a movie to watch.